 We register customers’ names and contact details, usernames, and passwords when registering for our SaaS services.
 This information is necessary to be able to offer you our Monotch service.
 We do not exchange this information with our partners.

-When using the contact form, we register the information you have entered into our CRM system to contact you to answer your questions.
+When using the forms, we register the information you have entered into our CRM system to contact you to answer your questions or to provide you with the requested documentation.
 If necessary, we will forward this information to one of our partners so that you receive the best service from our services.

 We use your data to periodically send you the Monotch newsletter when registering for our newsletter.